Last Updated on 05/11/2023 by Glynn Willard

 We like our Anderson leveling blocks (a lot).
 If you have them, start practicing.
 We give some great tips in our video, 6 TIPS for LEVELLING A TRAVEL TRAILER on UNEVEN GROUND.

 Even if you have an automatic system, it’s a good idea to have a manual backup system.
-We’ve come across plenty of individuals telling stories about when their leveling system failed and it soiled some good times.
+We’ve come across plenty of individuals telling stories about when their leveling system failed and it tarnished their camping experiences.

 Turn On The Refrigerator

-Test it with every power source that it will run on (DC, AC or propane).
+Do a test run with every power source that it will run on (DC, AC, or propane).

 Photograph The Battery Terminals